 Budget tips: revenue and expenses must balance.
 Be as detailed as possible, especially with revenue projections (be specific about sources of income).
 Incomplete or incorrectly completed budgets are the main reason grant proposals are rejected.
 Visit our website for an example of a well-written budget.

-Please note: CCWC’s grant requirements have been revised since 2024.
-Read the following to be sure your project fits with the new requirements.
+CCWC’s grant requirements have been revised for 2026.
+Please read the following to be sure your project fits with the new requirements.

 - The Cultural Coalition offers the Grant Guidelines and Application in English and Spanish.